 What sort of people did you find helpful – which were unhelpful?

 Friends and family and business partners who have been through the same challenges were really helpful to run ideas past.
 I did not find trade organisations helpful.

 VERY!
 There is no let-up, as growth will come from implementing new ideas/service.
 I am forever thinking of ways in which I can develop the companies I have created.

 Working hard is easy.
 Networking is easy and essential in finding new partners.
 Sitting in your office waiting for business is a big mistake.
 Invest in travel and marketing.
 I found it very hard turning down work, but in the end, this is essential.
 If you are not capable of delivering a good quality product or service, your reputation will suffer.

 Name three people who you find inspiring.

 Richard Branson.
-I read all of his books and think he is great example of all that is good about Britain.
+I read all of his books and think he is a great example of all that is good about Britain.
 I travel extensively and always see the Virgin brand.

 Clive Woodward.
 He had a single vision of how to take England to World Cup victory and he achieved his goal.

 What else do you think the UK government could do to encourage people to start companies?